alantech/alan/compiler/README.md

 * `.ln` - The a*l*a*n* source file extension, with automatic traversal and loading of specified imports relative to this file.
 * `.amm` - The *a*lan *m*inus *m*inus (`alan--`) intermediate representation.
 A strict subset of `alan` in a single file used for final conversion to the output formats.
+* `.aga` - The *a*lan *g*raph *a*ssembler format.
+An intermediate representation very close to the `.agc` format (below) that the runtime operates on.
+It also indicates the dependency graph of operations in the format that can be used by the runtime.
+Useful for debugging runtime behavior issues or if you are targeting the runtime with a different language.

 The supported output formats are:

 * `.amm` - The *a*lan *m*inus *m*inus (`alan--`) intermediate representation, useful only for debugging compiler issues or if you are writing your own second stage compiler for another runtime environment.
+* `.aga` - The *a*lan *g*raph *a*ssembler format.
+An intermediate representation very close to the `.agc` format (below) that the runtime operates on.
+It also indicates the dependency graph of operations in the format that can be used by the runtime.
+Useful for debugging runtime behavior issues or if you are targeting the runtime with a different language.
 * `.agc` - The *a*lan *g*raph*c*ode bytecode format.
 The bytecode format of the alan [runtime](https://github.com/alantech/runtime) that also maintains a dependency graph of operations to allow quick, dynamic restructuring of the code safely depending on the data being processed and the state and capabilities of the machine it is running on.
 * `.js` - The most common [ECMAScript](https://ecma-international.org/ecma-262/10.0/index.html) file extension, representing a [CommonJS](http://www.commonjs.org/) module (aka a [Node](https://nodejs.org/en/) module).